Ashish-Soni08/Data-Engineering/docs/notes/Data Modeling.Lesson2: Relational Data Models.md

 Structured Query Language (SQL): A standard language can be used to access the data with a predefined language.
 Simplicity : Data is systematically stored and modeled in tabular format.
 Intuitive Organization: The spreadsheet format is intuitive but intuitive to data modeling in relational databases.

+Online Analytical Processing (OLAP):

+Databases optimized for these workloads allow for complex analytical and ad hoc queries, including aggregations.
+These type of databases are optimized for reads.

+Online Transactional Processing (OLTP):

+Databases optimized for these workloads allow for less complex queries in large volume.
+The types of queries for these databases are read, insert, update, and delete.

+The key to remember the difference between OLAP and OLTP is analytics (A) vs transactions (T).
+If you want to get the price of a shoe then you are using OLTP (this has very little or no aggregations).
+If you want to know the total stock of shoes a particular store sold, then this requires using OLAP (since this will require aggregations)